semanticarts/gist/docs/Namespace.md

 have given us exclusive control over.
 When we mint new terms, we will do so in this namespace.

-An ontology needn’t have any IRIs minted it its “own” namespace
+An ontology needn’t have any IRIs minted it its "own" namespace
 -----

 To cement the idea that the ontology need not have a 1:1 coorespondence to